 The line between Apple devices continues to blur as operating system features cause each device to work together.
 This is more true than ever with macOS 12 with features like Universal Control, SharePlay, and AirPlay to Mac.

 macOS Monterey Features

 Many of the features announced for iOS 15 are present in macOS, thanks to Apple's commitment to keeping the ecosystem in sync.
-In addition to Focus, social updates, and an all-new Safari, there's Universal Control, Shortcuts, and AirPlay to Mac in this update.
+There was a significant focus on social and health-related features that keep users in touch or block out the noise with new Do Not Disturb modes.

 One of the most noteworthy features unveiled at WWDC 2021 is Universal Control.
 It uses a combination of features to enable multiple devices to work in tandem automatically.

 This is a macOS Monterey feature, so you need a Mac to initiate Universal Control.
 Place a second Mac or an iPad near the first Mac and move your mouse cursor to the edge of the display.
 The UI will appear as a small bar showing the cursor moving from one device to another.

 Once initial pairing is done, a user can move the cursor freely between the multiple devices as if they were the same machine — one mouse and keyboard can control them all.

 Not only is the cursor moving between devices, but drag and drop works as well.
 Grab an image or a file on your iPad and drag it to the Mac without effort.

 This feature is possible thanks to existing technologies and continuity features.
 That means any Mac running macOS Monterey and iPad running iPadOS 15 will be able to take advantage of Universal Control.